 El Dorado Products

 It is estimated that several hundred non-native organisms are now present within the Sonoran Desert bioregion.
 In fact, many are well established with the most severe causing ecosystem-level changes that are or are potentially irreversible.
 This past summer, PlantBot Genetics embarked on an important scientific expedition into the Sonoran Desert and surrounding areas of Arizona in search of unique host organisms for our branded genetic modifications -- our own El Dorado.
-PlantBot Genetics remains a leader in commercialized agriculture, industrial biotechnology, and related chemical inputs, and development of drought and heat resistant cultivars.
+PlantBot Genetics remains a leader in commercialized agriculture, industrial biotechnology, related chemical inputs, and thedrought and heat- development of resistant cultivars.
 Our patented GM techniques are continually being refined and have produced the following biological products of great promise to our shareholders and the bottom line.

 Saviolum Cacti